mezzo-forte-design/geoxp/README.md

 If two pattern spots are actually near each other, try setting radiuses in a way that fencing doesn’t overlap (maybe by setting a small radius and a big delta: user has to be close to the position for the content to start, but the content will not stop if he walks away).

-If overlapping isn’t avoidable, make sure to apply filtering with `experience.default.visitedFilter` (usually 5000 or 10000 ms is enough).
+If overlapping isn’t avoidable, make sure to apply filtering with `experience.options.visitedFilter` (usually 5000 or 10000 ms is enough).

 ## <a name="mobile-integration"></a> Mobile integration
 Most mobile browsers will block Howler and Geolocation API after some time with no user interaction, resulting in unpredictable geoXp behavior.